 For example, if a lender has an 80% LTV ratio, that means the institution would:

 • Consider what’s left over ($200,000-$125,000 = $75,000) to be equity in the home.

 The lender would also consider the financial profile of the borrower when reviewing the loan application.
 HELOCs often have a low initial interest rate and, usually, the homeowner can choose to pay interest only during the draw period.
-Initial costs can be high and, many times, the rate is variable with high lifetime caps.
+However, there may be upfront fees and the rate is often variable with high lifetime caps.

 SoFi Loan Products